hughbris/grav-plugin-gyst/README.md

 Installing the Sheet Storm plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

+> After either installation method, it is important to install the libraries required for your cloud spreadsheet provider.
+Presently only Google Sheets is supported, so please move into your plugin folder in a shell and type: `composer require google/apiclient:^2.0`. _(You need [PHP composer](https://getcomposer.org) for that to work, too.)_

 ### Dependencies

 This plugin requires the [Form plugin](https://github.com/getgrav/grav-plugin-form) to provide anything useful.